ScriptFUSION/Porter/README.md

 ### Registering providers

 Configure the container by registering one or more Porter [providers][Provider].
-In this example we'll add the [ECB provider][ECB provider] for foreign exchange rates.
+In this example we'll add the [ECB provider][] for foreign exchange rates.
 Most provider libraries will export just one provider class; in this case it's `EuropeanCentralBankProvider`.
 We could add the provider to the container by writing something similar to `$container->set(EuropeanCentralBankProvider::class, new EuropeanCentralBankProvider)`, but consult the manual for your particular container implementation for the exact syntax.

 It is recommended to use the provider's class name as the container service name, as in the example in the previous paragraph.
 Porter will retrieve the service matching the provider's class name by default, so this reduces friction when getting started.
 If we use a different service name, it will need to be configured later in the `ImportSpecification` by calling `setProviderName()`.